yueyu1030/Patron/finetune/README.md

 ## Hyperparameters
-Note: the three numbers in each grid indicates the parameter for 32/64/128 labels.
+Note: the three numbers in each grid indicate the parameter for 32/64/128 labels.

 |  | IMDB | Yelp-full | AG News | Yahoo! | DBPedia | TREC |
 | ------ | ------ | ------ | ------ | ------ | ------  |------  |